rdbhost/rdb2js/rdbhost_emailing.md

 The server sends one email for each row returned by the query.

 These methods return promises.
-Each promise resolves with a list of rows that indcate SUCCESS or error for each row/charge attempt.
+Each promise resolves with a list of rows that indcate SUCCESS or error for each email attempt.

-The first time you run this query, the library will have you confirm the white-listing of the query, and will at some point create a table to hold the Stripe.com API keys, and present a form to you for you to provide (via cut and paste) the API key for insertion into the new table.
+The first time you run this query, the library will have you confirm the white-listing of the query.

-var spr = Rdbhost.preauth()
-          .query("SELECT MIN(ordernum) AS idx, SUM(price) AS amount \
-                    FROM cart WHERE ordernum = %(order)s; ")
-          .params({'order': order_num,
-                   'postcall': 'INSERT INTO chg_table (idx, id) VALUE({idx}, {id});'}) .charge(cc_num, cc_exp_mon, cc_exp_yr, cc_cvc);